 Google Analytics is one of the powerful tools to track & figure out the performance of your website.
 It helps you check how users navigate your website, what pages they quickly exit and what pages or content make them stay longer.
 It’s nearly impossible to track your performance on a one page website because there’s no way you’d get insights into which element of your web page is working for you and which isn’t.

 A one page website is not ideal for you when you've a plan of growing your business or brand.
 Single page website designs have a narrow focus, so if you’ve a small site or just started with your business, consider where you want to see your business in the next few years and choose wisely between single and multi-page design.

-Like every other page website, a single page website has its own advantages and disadvantages.
+Like every other page website, a single-page website has its own advantages and disadvantages.
 They can be a fantastic choice for you and can also bring you a disastrous outcome if you don’t know when you should go for them and when not.
-Fret not, we’re presenting you a few examples of business types that go well with one page websites design so that not only you know how to create a one page website but also know when to go for it.
+Fret not, we’re presenting you a few examples of business types that go well with one-page website design so that not only you know how to create a one-page website but also know when to go for it.

 You know the ups and downs of building a simple one page website.
 Now, we’ll share a list of elements that you need if you want to know how to create a one page website.
 These elements are must haves in a single page website design that will bring you amazing results in terms of revenue and conversion rate.

 Below is the list of single page website designs that we curated for you so that you can get inspiration for your website.
 The list includes professional website designs to eCommerce websites to non-profit organizations websites.
 These 9 one page website design are selected on the basis of the simplicity yet highly functional designs that not only give visually appealing experience but also hook the users to your website and take action.
 So know these single page website samples and inspire your own creativity on how to make a single page website.